 Studies suggest that the ability of cannabinoids to reduce or eliminate seizures is due to their interaction with the endocannabinoid system’s cannabinoid receptor 1 (CB1).
 When stimulated, the CB1 receptor dampens neurotransmission and produces an overall reduction in neuronal excitability1,4.

 States That Have Approved Medical Marijuana for West Syndrome

 While no states have approved medical marijuana specifically for the treatment of West syndrome, 20 states have approved medical marijuana specifically to treat epilepsy.
-These states include: Alabama (debilitating epileptic conditions), Connecticut, Delaware (intractable epilepsy), Georgia (seizure disorder), Iowa (intractable epilepsy), Maine, Mississippi (intractable epilepsy), Missouri (intractable epilepsy), New Hampshire, New Jersey (seizure disorders), New Mexico, New York, North Carolina (intractable epilepsy), Oklahoma (pediatric epilepsy), South Carolina (Dravet syndrome, Lennox-Gastaut syndrome, Refractory epilepsy), Texas (intractable epilepsy), Utah (intractable epilepsy), Virginia (intractable epilepsy), West Virginia, Wisconsin (seizure disorders), and Wyoming (intractable epilepsy).
+These states include: Alabama (debilitating epileptic conditions), Connecticut, Delaware (intractable epilepsy), Georgia (seizure disorder), Iowa (intractable epilepsy), Maine, Mississippi (intractable epilepsy), Missouri (intractable epilepsy), New Hampshire, New Jersey (seizure disorders), New Mexico, New York, North Carolina (intractable epilepsy), Oklahoma (pediatric epilepsy), South Carolina (Dravet syndrome, Lennox-Gastaut syndrome, Refractory epilepsy), Texas (intractable epilepsy), Utah, Virginia (intractable epilepsy), West Virginia, Wisconsin (seizure disorders), and Wyoming (intractable epilepsy).

 In addition, several states have approved medical marijuana to treat seizures.
-These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Ohio, Oregon, Pennsylvania (intractable seizures), Rhode Island, Tennessee (intractable seizures), Vermont, Washington and West Virginia (intractable seizures).
+These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Ohio, Oregon, Pennsylvania (intractable seizures), Rhode Island, Tennessee (intractable seizures), Utah, Vermont, Washington and West Virginia (intractable seizures).

 Recent Studies on Cannabis’ Effect on West Syndrome